dotnet/project-system/README.md

 - Hard to extend outside of aggregation via the use of `<ProjectTypeGuids>` and [sub types (flavors)](https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/project-types)
 - Separate implementations for C# and Visual Basic projects

-The new .NET Project System is:
+The current .NET Project System is:

 - Managed and managed-interface based
 - Multi-threaded, scalable, and responsive